|

 formatting and even bullet lists in your e-mail just by clicking toolbar buttons --

+exactly as you would write a document with your Windows word processor.
 Regardless of how you say it, be careful of what you say.
 E-mail should not be

 considered a secure or private medium, and in some court cases it has been accepted as

-evidence of actions or intent. |
+evidence of actions or intent. | |